 Livestream Studio will automatically detect the most prominent color (green in this example) and key it out once chroma key is turned on.

-Next, close out of the GFX Designer and put either a camera, media source, or graphics source into Program from your multi-view.
+Next, close the GFX Designer and put either a camera, media source, or graphics source into Program from your multi-view.
 The example above has a white background video from Media 2.

 To make further adjustments to your chroma key graphic, go back to the GFX Designer.